solehudin5699/notes/docs/dev/vps-setup/index.md

 # VPS Setup

+Setup VPS on Ubuntu for my personal use.
+I use VPS for hosting my personal website, blog, testing, and learning purposes.

 !!! info "Overview"

       A virtual private server(VPS) is a machine that hosts all the software and data required to run an application or website.
 It is called virtual because it only consumes a portion of the server's underlying physical resources which are managed by a third-party provider.
-However, you get access to your dedicated resources on that hardware. [aws.amazon.com](https://aws.amazon.com/what-is/vps/?nc1=h_ls).
+However, you get access to your dedicated resources on that hardware.
+[Source: [aws.amazon.com](https://aws.amazon.com/what-is/vps/?nc1=h_ls)].

 !!! tip "Disclaimer"

-      This setup is for setting up a VPS on Ubuntu.
+      I use Ubuntu 22.04 LTS for this setup.
+You can use another version of Ubuntu or another Linux distribution.
+The steps may vary slightly depending on the distribution you use.

 ## Update Repositories